 Increasing Employee Engagement in Manufacturing

-There are many ways to increase employee engagement, but a key one, says Bulent Osman, Founder and CEO of StaffConnect in a blog post, “Reversing Low Employee Engagement In Manufacturing,” is the use of manufacturing mobile apps.
+There are many ways to increase employee engagement at manufacturing companies, but a key one, says Bulent Osman, Founder and CEO of StaffConnect in a blog post, “Reversing Low Employee Engagement In Manufacturing,” is the use of manufacturing mobile apps.
 He writes, “With a mobile engagement app that’s specifically designed for the enterprise, not just for chatting, manufacturing organizations can strategically improve engagement of all workers and give on-site workers and non-desk employees (NDEs) more effective tech tools and resources to have a voice and remain engaged in the organization.”

 The result of using such apps, is this, he says: “When the entire workforce is empowered to collaborate with their managers and peers, businesses can at long last reach down into the heart of engagement to increase employee and customer satisfaction, brand loyalty and shareholder value.”